inform-health-informatics/emap_documentation/technical_overview/Technical_overview_of_EMAP.md

 Streams of messages within the hospital are published to the SIP (Strategic Integration Platform) which routes these to one or more consumers.
-For the purposes of EMAP, a subset of messages from a subset of these streams are copied to a dedicated PostgreSQL database that assigns a unique ID to each message and creates a copy of the message as-is in the database as well as creating columns for common message data fields, e.g..
-PatientName.
+For the purposes of EMAP, a subset of messages from a subset of these streams are copied to a dedicated PostgreSQL database that assigns a unique ID to each message and creates a copy of the message as-is in the database as well as creating columns for common message data fields, e.g. PatientName.
 This database, the 'IDS' (Immutable Data Store) in Figure 2, provides a backup of all live messages that have been transmitted to it from the point when any given feed went live.
 This has proved invaluable to development of the pipeline and resulting database as it provides an increasing set of test data with which to optimize the workflow and resulting database schema.
 As more live message streams have been added, we have been able to identify and fix issues that may occur with out-of-order, duplicate or indeed missing messages.
 This step in the pipeline is facilitated by ATOS (hospital IT contractor) with whom we have a good working relationship for resolving issues that arise.

+[//]: # (What are "streams of messages" used for in the hospital, e.g. notify a clinician about something or do the messages have more details than that?
+When does a new stream become available and how will those be integrated into EMAP?
+I guess I'm wondering about governance going forward: if I'm a researcher that needs a new stream, whom do I ask for that to be added; does that work automatically?
+How do these message streams relate to the information in the Caboodle/Clarity databases?)

 The Hoover code is written to allow incremental loading from any of the databases within the hospital system, running different queries against different databases as required.
 Since the instance and type of database may vary, the service has been designed to abstract the processing of data, only requiring classes that define the database connections, querying the database and converting that into a set of messages using our in-house interchange format.

+[//]: # (How are these databases different from the "core system" and the EMAP database -- is that perhaps the historical clinical data?
+Why was it necessary to introduce an "in-house interchange format"?
+It's the first time it's mentioned here and could benefit from a little more detail)

 Message types within the hospital go ‘live’ at different points depending on when that interface was configured to send to EMAP.
 Thus, in order to provide access to all data for a particular feed, we also use the Hoover instances to provide data that pre-dates the live status or complements these with types of data that are not yet live.